nmwsharp/polyscope-docs/py/source/structures/structure_management.md

 The transform can be controlled in the UI via the structure's `[Options] --> [Transform]` menu.

+??? func "`#!python Structure.get_transform()`"

+    Get the current transformation matrix.
+Returns a 4x4 numpy matrix.

+??? func "`#!python Structure.set_transform(transform)`"

+    Set a particular transform matrix.
+Takes a 4x4 numpy array.

+??? func "`#!python Structure.get_position()`"

+    Get the translation component of the transformation matrix, the position to which the structure's origin is translated.
+Returns a length-3 numpy vector.

+??? func "`#!python Structure.set_position(vec)`"

+    Set the transformation matrix such that structure is transformed to the position `vec`.
+Takes a length-3 numpy vector.

+??? func "`#!python Structure.translate(vec)`"

+    Translate the transformation matrix by offset `vec`.
+Takes a length-3 numpy vector.

 ??? func "`#!python Structure.center_bounding_box()`"

     Set the transformation such that the structure's bounding box is centered at the world origin.